 Collectibility/Transparency/Simplicity.
-These interrelated principles apply primarily to tax administration and, although they are generally noncontroversial, are too often overlooked.
+These interrelated principles apply primarily to tax administration and are too often overlooked.
 Voluntary compliance is an essential ingredient in most state and local tax structures; these principles help maintain taxpayer confidence in and compliance with the system.
-In addition, if a tax is easy to comply with and easy to collect it is also less costly to do so, and more funds are available for other business and government needs.
+In addition, if a tax is easy to comply with and administer it is also less costly to do so, and more funds are available for other business and government needs.

 Efficiency.
-Taxes should be imposed without distorting economic behavior.
+Taxes should not distort economic behavior.
 The notion of a broad base and low rate is a manifestation of the efficiency principle.
 Using the tax code to pick winners and losers, or to encourage or discourage certain actions, violates this principle.

 Taxes matter.
 Individuals and businesses make decisions every day about where to live, to invest, to expand.
 Illinois’ overall business climate and economic prospects are critical factors in those decisions.
-Our tax structure and each taxpayer’s anticipated tax liabilities are certainly not the only piece of the puzzle, but they play an important role.
+Our state’s overall tax structure and each taxpayer’s anticipated tax burden are certainly not the only pieces of the puzzle, but they play an important role.
 Accordingly, specific tax provisions and our tax code as a whole should adhere as closely as possible to the principles set forth above.
 The Taxpayers’ Federation of Illinois supports those measures that do, and opposes those that do not comport with good tax policy.